artifactory/dexter-kubeauth/README.md

 # kubeauth

-`kubeauth` is a OIDC (OpenId Connect) helper forked from [dexter](https://github.com/gini/dexter) to create a hassle-free Kubernetes login experience;
+`kubeauth` is a OIDC (OpenId Connect) helper forked from [dexter](https://github.com/gini/dexter) to create a hassle-free Kubernetes login experience.
-This fork adds okta fat id_token support, particularly for groups.
+This fork adds okta fat id_token support, enabling RBAC rolebindings based on groups.

-This enables RBAC rolebindings based on groups.
+This fork disables the original google and azure authentication; for those implementations, please see the original `dexter` repo.

 ## Authentication Flow

 `kubeauth` will open a new browser window and redirect you to your configured Idp.
 The only interaction you have is the login at your provider and your k8s config is updated automatically.

 ## Okta and RBAC Setup
- (To be added...)
+ (To be added...
+Description for setting up Okta OIDC and Authentication servers and the corresponding RBAC kubeapi configuration).

 ## Run kubeauth